-Design and Prototype: we expect to form between 2 and 3 small COPs (8-10 members) in the first instance, which will be facilitated by the appropriate members of the research team.
-For example, if a COP is set up to share social work best practice, this will be facilitated by COIs EP (KCC) and WZ and RW (University of Kent).
-If a COP is set up on 'Research and learning' this might be best facilitated by COIs GW (KCC) and SA (an economist with expertise in secondary data analysis at the University of Kent).
-Facilitators will keep the COP on track and coordinate members.
+Design and Prototype: Our approach to developing two COPs to foster research capacities for the adult social care workforce, was published on NIHR Open Research (Hashem et al. 2023 https://doi.org/10.3310/nihropenres.13461.1) Facilitators keep the COP on track and coordinate members.
 Eventually, they will be supported in these roles by the Researchers in Residence (WS2).
 During the Design and Prototype stage, the COPs will agree their priorities, goals, roles and social structures and schedule meetings and a timeline to meet their objectives.